open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

    outputBitSelector->addListener(this);
    addAndMakeVisible(outputBitSelector);

    outputLabel = new Label("Bit Label", "OUT");
    outputLabel->attachToComponent(outputBitSelector, true);
    addAndMakeVisible(outputLabel);

-Just like the button and slider, We also need to handle slider value changes by implementing the :code:`comboBoxChanged` method.
+Just like the button and slider, We also need to handle combobox value changes by implementing the :code:`comboBoxChanged` method.
 For now, keep it empty, we'll come back to it later.
 Compile and load the plugin into the GUI to see the newly added ComboBox.

 .. code-block:: c++